-Out now in Antipode journal.
-My peer-reviewed article (below) on the intersectional class, caste, and gender dynamics of new cement houses in India.
-It’s open access and can be viewed here.
+Out now in Antipode: A Radical Journal of Geography.
+My peer-reviewed article on the intersectional class, caste, and gender dynamics of new cement houses in India.
+It’s open access here.
+A PDF version can be downloaded below.

 Recently, large parts of India and the global South have experienced a rapid transformation from mud to cement houses, which has been promoted by governments and cement companies for its positive impacts on household socioeconomic status and gender inequalities.
 But we know little else about how different communities are participating in house transformation.
 In this paper, I study the embodied and affective dimensions of house transformation in Himachal Pradesh, India.
 I argue that house transformation is also the transformation of traditional gender and caste identities into new middle-class identities which benefits some social groups, like upper-caste women and Dalit men, but not others like Dalit women along intersectional lines.
 My work extends literature in infrastructure studies and urban political ecology by highlighting how the materiality of infrastructures interacts with everyday dimensions of difference to reproduce the marginalisation of historically oppressed groups along intersectional lines of class, caste, and gender.